Spenc3rB/uthp-tests/README.md

 git clone git@github.com:SystemsCyber/UTHP
 ```

-You will need to private key to push remotely, or one of the student laptops.
+You will need to private key to pull or push remotely, or one of the student laptops.

 #### 5.2 Copy the test results